 This one-year course is designed to allow students to train in the school cafeteria.
 Under the direction of a food supervisor and a certified educator, students will gain experience in food service and handling, in handling money, in being responsible for customer service, and following directions.
-This is an elective course for grades seven and eight.
+This is an elective course for eighth grade students.